 If your residential or commercial property has suffered water damage by flooding, then do not hesitate to reach out to a professional for flood cleanup help.
 Waiting will only give the water more time to cause further harm.

 ServiceMaster DAK offers water damage restoration services to help homes and businesses with their water damage emergencies, including flooding.
 Within these services, our professional IICRC-certified water technicians will eliminate standing water and excess moisture, thoroughly dry out the property, and restore/replace damaged materials.

-For professional flood cleanup and water damage restoration services in Northbrook, IL, and the neighboring areas, call ServiceMaster DAK at (847) 459-3900 where we can be reached on a 24/7 basis.
+For professional flood cleanup and water damage restoration services in the North Shore and Northwest Chicago Suburbs, call ServiceMaster DAK at (847) 459-3900 where we can be reached on a 24/7 basis.